 Christina Riley is a Director and Portfolio Lead at Akros.
 She leads the design, management, research, and technical implementation of programs that utilize geospatial data for targeted public health intervention deployment and monitoring.
 She has trained as an infectious disease epidemiologist and has conducted a wide range of malaria-related operational, behavioral, and implementation research across the African continent and southeast Asia for more than ten years.

-Under a new U01 grant that expands the DS-I Africa Consortium’s reach and impact, Akros and IHVN are collaborating with the West African Centre for Cell Biology of Infectious Pathogens (WACCBIP) to strengthen Ghana’s malaria genomic surveillance network to include capture of community-level, geo-enabled dried blood spot (DBS) samples and expand this network to include additional epidemiologic and genomic data streams across geographies in Africa.
-This work will utilize the Reveal platform to conduct geospatially targeted malaria genomic surveillance at the community level by geoenabling WACCBIP’s existing malaria genomic surveillance network and further expanding the platform to link DBS data at the household level to advanced next generation sequencing (NGS) labs.
-The team will then use geospatial and temporal genomics surveillance data to inform timely, responsive programmatic action via visualization and monitoring of molecular markers of antimalarial resistance captured from the DBS samples, and geospatially align these genomic data to other data streams including epidemiologic, programmatic, and sociodemographic data.
+Under a U01 grant that expands the DS-I Africa Consortium’s reach and impact, Akros and IHVN are collaborating with the West African Centre for Cell Biology of Infectious Pathogens (WACCBIP) to strengthen Ghana’s malaria genomic surveillance network to include capture of community-level, geo-enabled dried blood spot (DBS) samples and expand this network to include additional epidemiologic and genomic data streams across geographies in Africa.
+This project is utilizing the Reveal platform to conduct geospatially targeted malaria genomic surveillance at the compound level by geoenabling WACCBIP’s existing malaria genomic surveillance network via Reveal and further expanding the platform to link DBS data at the household level to advanced next generation sequencing (NGS) labs.
+The Reveal platform has now been developed to support passive health facility case detection, parasitology, in-field index case confirmation, and reactive case detection workflows; the platform was then tested in-field successfully in November 2024 with the main WACCBIP and Navrongo Health Research Centre teams trained on its utilization.
+The project has received provisional ethics approval, and the full user training will be conducted later this month, followed by implementation.
+As this granular geospatial surveillance gets underway, the team will then use geospatial and temporal genomics surveillance data to inform timely, responsive programmatic action via visualization and monitoring of molecular markers of antimalarial resistance captured from the DBS samples and geospatially align these genomic data to other data streams including epidemiologic, programmatic, and sociodemographic data.
+Members of the Ghana Health Service at both the national- and local-levels have been engaged through this process with the aim of eventually embedding this tool within their surveillance system to improve the timeliness and quality of data available for decision-making and response.

 Get the Latest Updates on News, Events and Everything Inform-Africa